ISIC-CVPR/ISIC/README.md

-# High Resolution Dermoscopic Images Classification Through Calibration andData Augmentation
+# A Deep Analysis on High Resolution Dermoscopic Images Classification

 To use this code first unzip dataset_files.zip, place its content in a directory, and add a subdirectory named images containing every sample from both the training